All Episodes

 And I'm telling you that the Democrats are not going to let that happen on their watch.

-Mark my words, greetings and welcome back.
+Greetings and welcome back.

-It's Rush Limboy.
+It's Rush Limbois.

-This is the EIB network the one and only.
+This is the EIB network, the one and only.

-Our telephone number if you want to join us, 800-282-2882.
+Our telephone number, if you want to join us, 800-282-2882.

-The email address, L Rushbow at EIBNet.com.
+The email address, lrushbo at eibnet.com.

-Last Thursday in Washington, D.C. at an Alliance for Climate Protection event.
+Last Thursday in Washington, D.C., at an Alliance for Climate Protection event, the former Vice President Al Gore spoke.

 I ask you to join with me to call on every candidate at every level to accept this challenge.